Using the Python Runtime with Serverless Functions

 A hello world Python API using Vercel Serverless Functions.

-You can specify the version of Python to use by defining python_version in Pipfile:
+You can specify which of the available Python versions to use by defining python_version in Pipfile:

 Pipfile